ckelly314/pyisotopomer/README.md

 ## Scrambling calibration

 Here, two coefficients, γ and κ, are used to describe scrambling in the ion source.
 This is described in further detail in [Frame and Casciotti, 2010](https://www.biogeosciences.net/7/2695/2010/).
-Below is a description of how to calculate these coefficients in pyisotopomer.
+The ion source chemistry, and thus scrambling behavior, of an IRMS is likely change over time.
+Because of this, we recommend running the scrambling calibration on a day-to-day basis, then calculating a running average of these daily means to calculate isotopocules.
+Below is a description of how to perform the scrambling calibration in pyisotopomer.

 Run two (or more) reference gases with known <sup>15</sup>R-α and <sup>15</sup>R-β, prepared in the same format as samples.
 For the Casciotti lab, this is some amount of N<sub>2</sub>O reference gas injected into a bottle of seawater or DI water that has been purged with He or N2 gas.